raphael-susewind/india-religion-politics/upid/README.md

-booth_id_07 | ID code of the polling booth, as assigned by the Election Commission in 2007 (pre-delimitation) station_id_07 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) station_name_07 | Name of the polling station, i.e. the physical unit housing this polling booth (cleaned up to be the same across all booths within this station) ac_id_09 | ID code of the assembly segment that booth falls in, as assigned by the Election Commission in 2009 (post-delimitation) - this ID code stays the same for subsequent elections, even though the assembly segments' names might vary ac_name_09 | Name of that assembly segment, as assigned by the Election Commission in 2009 ac_reserved_09 | Reservation status of that assembly segment, as assigned by the Election Commission in 2009
+booth_id_07 | ID code of the polling booth, as assigned by the Election Commission in 2007 (pre-delimitation) station_id_07 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) station_name_07 | Name of the polling station, i.e. the physical unit housing this polling booth (cleaned up to be the same across all booths within this station) pc_id_09 | ID code of the parliamentary constituency that booth falls in, as assigned by the Election Commission in 2009 (post-delimitation) - this ID code stays the same for subsequent elections, even though the assembly segments' names might vary pc_name_09 | Name of that parliamentary constituency, as assigned by the Election Commission in 2009 ac_id_09 | ID code of the assembly segment that booth falls in, as assigned by the Election Commission in 2009 (post-delimitation) - this ID code stays the same for subsequent elections, even though the assembly segments' names might vary ac_name_09 | Name of that assembly segment, as assigned by the Election Commission in 2009 ac_reserved_09 | Reservation status of that assembly segment, as assigned by the Election Commission in 2009